webplatform/docs/canvas/methods/toDataURL/index.md

 {{Page_Title}}
 {{Flags
-|High-level issues=Move Candidate, Needs Topics, Missing Relevant Sections, Data Not Semantic, Unreviewed Import
-|Content=Incomplete, Not Neutral, Cleanup, Compatibility Incomplete, Examples Best Practices
+|State=Not Ready
 |Editorial notes={{Editorial/Move_Candidate
 | Probably should be under HTML5 canvas element.
 See [http://www.w3.org/html/wg/drafts/html/master/single-page.html#the-canvas-element HTML5 specification].
 }}
+|Checked_Out=No
+|High-level issues=Move Candidate, Needs Topics, Missing Relevant Sections, Data Not Semantic, Unreviewed Import
+|Content=Incomplete, Not Neutral, Cleanup, Compatibility Incomplete, Examples Best Practices
 }}
 {{Standardization_Status}}
 {{API_Name}}
 {{Summary_Section}}
 {{API_Object_Method
 |Parameters={{Method Parameter
+|Index=
 |Name=type
 |Data type=any
 |Description=The standard MIME type for  the image format to return.
 If  you do not specify this parameter, the default  value is a PNG format image.
 |Optional=No
 }}{{Method Parameter
+|Index=
 |Name=jpegquality
 |Data type=any
 |Description=The quality level of a JPEG image in the range of 0.0 to 1.0.